Liscio-Inc/liscio-dev-test/README.md

 * 10 minutes of questions (these can also be peppered into your pairing session, by all means use the time to get to know us!)

 ## Setup
+* Please ensure that you use an IDE that you are most comfortable with.
+We can also drive or provide an alternative if necessary
+* Ensure that screen sharing with Google Meet works, we can also use zoom if that is more comfortable

 Theoretically `bin/setup` will get you most of the way there assuming you're using a machine currently configured with Rails/Ruby.
 However, to get completely setup you might need a few things: